 Type 2 Inflammation Biologic (Anti-IgE) from Genentech / Novartis.

 Xolair was the first targeted biologic approved in immunology.
-It binds free IgE and prevents IgE from triggering mast cells and basophils.
-Its broad utility — across allergic asthma, chronic urticaria, nasal polyps, and food allergy — makes it one of the most versatile medications in the immunology toolkit.
+It is an anti-IgE monoclonal antibody that binds free IgE and prevents IgE from triggering mast cells and basophils.
+It is now FDA-approved for allergic asthma, chronic spontaneous urticaria, chronic rhinosinusitis with nasal polyps, and reducing the risk of severe allergic reactions to one or more foods after accidental exposure in patients with IgE-mediated food allergy.
+The breadth of indications makes it one of the most versatile medications in the immunology toolkit.

 Xolair is FDA-approved for the following indications: